Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: INTRODUCTION

-where $\bm{J}_i$ is the total angular momentum at site $i$ on the discrete square lattice and $\mathcal{Q}_\eta = \bm{Q}_\eta \cdot \bm{r}_i + \theta_\eta$ for $\eta=1,2$.
-The $a_z$ and $\tilde{h}_z$ denote the parameters related to the degree of the easy-axis magnetic anisotropy and uniform magnetization, respectively~\cite{HayamiPhysRevB.105.174437,ZhaHayamiPhysRevB.111.165155}.
+In this study, we focus on the square-shaped SkL (S-SkL), which was experimentally observed in the centrosymmetric magnet GdRu$_2$Si$_2$~\cite{khanh2020nanometric,yasui2020imaging,khanh2022zoology,Wood_PhysRevB.107.L180402}.
+The S-SkL is constructed from a superposition of two perpendicular wave vectors $\bm{Q}_1$ and $\bm{Q}_2$ along the $\langle 110\rangle$ or $\langle100\rangle$ directions, possessing fourfold rotational symmetry on a square lattice without geometrical frustration.
 The S-SkL, consisting of double-$Q$ spin density waves, is distinct from the triangular SkL (T-SkL), consisting of triple-$Q$ spin density waves at $\bm{Q}_1$, $\bm{Q}_2$, and $\bm{Q}_3$, from the energetic viewpoint.
 The latter T-SkL is naturally stabilized by the quartic coupling $(\bm{S}_{\bm{0}} \cdot \bm{S}_{\bm{Q}_1})(\bm{S}_{\bm{Q}_2} \cdot \bm{S}_{\bm{Q}_3})$ among three symmetry-equivalent helices and the uniform magnetization owing to the relation of $\bm{Q}_1+\bm{Q}_2+\bm{Q}_3=\bm{0}$.
-The stabilization of the S-SkL, however, is difficult within the frustrated Heisenberg model under the magnetic field alone~\cite{OkuboPhysRevLett.108.017206,SZLinPhysRevB.93.064430,HayamiPhysRevB.93.184413}, since the double-$Q$ superposition on a square lattice lacks the vector-sum condition $\bm{Q}_1+\bm{Q}_2 \neq \bm{0}$, indicating the small quartic coupling.
-To achieve the stabilization of the S-SkL, additional interactions are introduced, such as the biquadratic interaction~\cite{Hayamidoi:10.7566/JPSJ.91.023705, HayamiPhysRevB.103.024439}, compass-type anisotropy~\cite{UtesovPhysRevB.103.064414, ZTWangPhysRevB.103.104408}, higher-harmonic couplings~\cite{ZTWangPhysRevB.103.104408,Hayamidoi:10.7566/JPSJ.91.023705,HayamiPhysRevB.105.174437,HAYAMI2023170547,Hayamimagnetism5020012}, and long-range exchange interactions~\cite{OkigamiPhysRevB.110.L220405}.
+The stabilization of the S-SkL, however, is difficult within the frustrated Heisenberg-like effective model under the magnetic field alone~\cite{OkuboPhysRevLett.108.017206,SZLinPhysRevB.93.064430,HayamiPhysRevB.93.184413}, since the double-$Q$ superposition on a square lattice lacks the momentum-closure condition (e.g., $\bm{Q}_1+\bm{Q}_2 \neq \bm{0}$), indicating the small quartic coupling.
+To achieve the stabilization of the S-SkL, additional interactions are introduced, such as a higher-order, perturbatively generated biquadratic interaction in itinerant magnets~\cite{Hayamidoi:10.7566/JPSJ.91.023705, HayamiPhysRevB.103.024439}, compass-type anisotropy~\cite{UtesovPhysRevB.103.064414, ZTWangPhysRevB.103.104408}, higher-harmonic couplings~\cite{ZTWangPhysRevB.103.104408,Hayamidoi:10.7566/JPSJ.91.023705,HayamiPhysRevB.105.174437,HAYAMI2023170547,OkigamiPhysRevB.110.L220405,Hayamimagnetism5020012}.
 These theoretical studies have elucidated or predicted the microscopic mechanisms of S-SkLs, providing substantial theoretical support for experimental studies on S-SkLs.
-Especially, the higher-harmonic couplings at $\bm{Q}'_2 \equiv \bm{Q}_1+\bm{Q}_2$ can naturally lead to the instability toward S-SkLs when their magnitude becomes comparable to that of the interactions at $\bm{Q}_1$ and $\bm{Q}_2$, since a situation satisfying the T-SkL condition $\bm{Q}_1+\bm{Q}_2-(\bm{Q}'_2)=\bm{0}$ can be realized.
+Especially, the higher-harmonic couplings at $\bm{Q}'_2 \equiv \bm{Q}_1+\bm{Q}_2$ can naturally lead to the instability toward S-SkLs when their magnitude becomes comparable to that of the interactions at $\bm{Q}_1$ and $\bm{Q}_2$, since a situation satisfying the momentum-closure condition $\bm{Q}_1+\bm{Q}_2-(\bm{Q}'_2)=\bm{0}$ can be realized.